Frequently asked questions

 A: Please contact Jason Piatt, Electronic and Information Technology Manager, firstname.lastname@example.org.

 Q: What is the University policy regarding digital accessibility/electronic and information technology accessibility?

-A: The university policy regarding Digital Accessibility or electronic and information technology accessibility (known colloquially as the EIT policy) is a key part of Kent State University’s long-standing commitment to provide and promote an inclusive and welcoming environment.
+A: The university policy regarding Digital Accessibility or electronic and information technology accessibility (known colloquially as the ICT/EIT policy) is a key part of Kent State University’s long-standing commitment to provide and promote an inclusive and welcoming environment.
 The policy has three key functions:

 Q: Where can I read the university policy regarding electronic and information technology accessibility?